adids1221/Dogs-Breed-Classification/README.md

 * Image classification (using Tensorflow)

 ## Contributing ##
-Project status: Data cleaning, Machine deep learning training
+Project status: Data cleaning, Machine deep learning training.

-Credits

 Author: adids1221, yuvalnsn

 In this project all the data came from scrapping and the crawling is used for educational purpose only.